 The information in this article is from resources available at the Nelson Provincial Museum's Isel Park Research Archives, including:

-- Gibbs, Frederick Giles, 1866-1953, Collection.
-The Nelson Provincial Museum, Ref AG 85 [incudes family papers on the wreck of the Queen Bee]
+Gibbs, Frederick Giles, 1866-1953, Collection.
+The Nelson Provincial Museum, Ref AG 85 [includes family papers on the wreck of the Queen Bee].